 Private company limited by shares

-The most popular type of company in the UK, a private company limited by shares is a type of business structure that is set up for the purpose of making a profit for the benefit of its owner(s).
+The most popular company structure in the UK, a private company limited by shares is a type of business structure that is set up for the purpose of making a profit for the benefit of its owner(s).
 It is incorporated at Companies House as a legally distinct entity, which means that it is separate from its owner(s), has its own legal rights, and is responsible for its own affairs, finances, and liabilities.

 Shareholders and director